MohammedSDev/app-api/README.md

 ### #How to Ues
+firt thing..all your response classes or just your main response class must extend from **ResponseModel** & your error response class must extend from **ErrorResponseModel**

 ## AppConfig
 `appConfig{ ... }` is function should called once before any other functions.. usuallly in *Application* class.